 Long story short, GDPR protects the data of persons, but defines its reach by the things bought and sold to the EU.

 What are data controllers and data processors?

 Controllers and processors are two different types of organizations that GDPR applies to-namely, those that "control" personal data, and those that "process" it.
-A data processor in GDPR is defined as any organization that collects, processes, stores or transmits personal data of EU citizens.
+A data processor in GDPR is defined as any organization that collects, processes, stores or transmits personal data of EU data subjects.
 A data controller is the organization that directs the processor's activities.

 That means the data controller defines the how and why of personal data processing, and the data processor acts on the controller's behalf.
 For example, a bank that outsources check imaging processes is the data controller, while the outsourcer is the processor.